Table of Contents

-- It reacts with HCl to form aluminium chloride (AlCl3) and water.
+- It reacts with HCl to form aluminum chloride (AlCl3) and water.

 - Unabsorbed aluminum salts have constipating effect.

-- Due to laxative and constipating effects of magnesium and aluminium salts respectively, magnesium hydroxide and aluminium hydroxide are frequently combined in proprietary combinations.
+- Due to laxative and constipating effects of magnesium and aluminum salts respectively, magnesium hydroxide and aluminum hydroxide are frequently combined in proprietary combinations.

 Sodium bicarbonate (NaHCO3):

 - It reacts with HCl to form sodium chloride and carbon dioxide.

 - Unreacted bicarbonate may produce metabolic alkalosis due to its readily absorption.